In terms of window treatments, honeycomb or cellular shades are the go-to option. A wide range of options are available for any window.

 Worn in an Untidy Way

-Honeycomb blinds aren’t going to win any awards in the fashion stakes.
+Colorado Springs honeycomb blinds aren’t going to win any awards in the fashion stakes.
 However, it is their lack of style that makes them so effective at insulating.
 Cellular blinds may not be the best option if your home’s interior design is your primary concern.

 Can’t Control the Sun’s Natural Light